Special Consideration Program (SCP): Pre-Medicine Track

 - be a US Citizen or a US Permanent Resident;

-- have continuously maintained status as a legal resident of the state of Georgia since Jan 1, 2014.
+- have continuously maintained status as a legal resident of the state of Georgia four years prior to matriculation to Mercer University.

-- have obtained a high-school GA of 3.7 or greater on a 4-point scale.
+- have obtained a high-school GPA of 3.7 or greater on a 4-point scale.

 - have been accepted into an undergraduate program (for matriculation in Fall 2018) at Mercer University

-- have at least 2 confidential letters of reference (at least one from science or math instructor at high school, and at least one letter of character reference) directly submitted by the letter writer to Mercer University Undergraduate Admissions Office, by the deadline specified below.
+- have at least 2 confidential letters of reference (at least one from science or math instructor at high school and at least one letter of character reference) directly submitted by the letter writer to firstname.lastname@example.org

 SCP-Medicine Application and Instructions for Submission: